GDSC-adgitm/Resume-builder/CONTRIBUTE.md

 ## Create an Issue

 1. Find an issue an go to create an issue section.
-2. Go to the template section find an appropriate template create an issue.
+2. Go to the template section find an appropriate template for creating an issue.